CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

   }
 ```

-To resolve this issue, observe the failures or errors, and inspect the configuration that you are trying to apply.
+To resolve this issue, observe the failures or errors, then inspect the configuration that you are trying to apply.
 After you resolve the errors, retry the API.
 If you prefer to overlook the errors and force an apply, add `"auto-prompt":{"ays": "ays_yes"}` to the configuration apply.

 ```
 cumulus@switch:~$ curl -u 'cumulus:cumulus' -d '{"state":"apply","auto-prompt":{"ays": "ays_yes"}}' -H 'Content-Type:application/json' --insecure -X PATCH https://127.0.0.1:8765/nvue_v1/revision/6